-Most commonly, people think of splitting assets or figuring out child custody, but alimony is another important area that the couple should address.
+Most people will think of splitting assets or figuring out child custody, but alimony is another important area that you should address.

-Especially if you’ve been married for a long time, or if one spouse is unable to support themselves on their own, the court may require that one of you pay alimony to the other.
+Especially if you’ve been married for a long time, or if one spouse is unable to support themselves on their own, a Virginia court may require that one of you pay “spousal support” to the other.

 What is Alimony?

-Alimony is a court-ordered amount of money that one spouse is required to pay to the other as part of a divorce settlement.
+“Alimony” is a court-ordered amount of money that one spouse must pay to the other as part of a divorce settlement.

 Usually, a judge will award alimony in cases where the couple has been married for so long that one spouse might have difficulty finding work or otherwise supporting themselves after the divorce.

-Before filing for alimony, you’ll want to read Virginia Code § 20-107.1, which covers most of Virginia’s alimony laws, including the different ways a spouse can pay alimony and the most common reasons why the court would order it.
+This section includes all the different ways a spouse can pay alimony, as well as the most common reasons why the court would order it.

 Why do I have to pay alimony?